akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “How many winters have I lived through?
 Truly?”

-“Let me see,” he mused, his gaze drifting toward the fire as he worked the years in his head.
+“Let me see,” he mused, his gaze drifting towards the fire as he worked the years in his head.
 “You had seen but two winters when *King Henry* claimed the throne.
 Now, it is his twelfth year, I believe.
 Let me check...”

-He turned the parchment pages toward the front, where the calendar of saints was marked with tiny, cramped notes.
+He turned the parchment pages towards the front, where the calendar of saints was marked with tiny, cramped notes.
 His finger settled on a faded ink-mark in the margin.
 “Fourteen,” he murmured.
 “Fourteen years since the great frost’s Iron-Bite killed the cattle.
 A very bad year. *Annus horribilis*.
 And yet, in the middle of it all, God gave your mother and I a most unexpected little gift.”

 Seeing his distant smile, Beatrice leaned in and smiled.
 “Tell me, Father...”
 For she knew it would bring him pleasure to tell his tales—to pull the old world out from the shadows of the rafters for a time.
 “How many winters for the *Red Wolf*, son of *Magnús*?”